 The grilled cheese sandwich is one of the best McDonald’s secret menu hacks for customers who want a light vegetarian meal, or you want a vegetarian-friendly option in your child’s Happy Meal.

-9. Order your coffee from McDonald’s instead of Starbucks to save up to 39%.
+10. Order a McDonald’s coffee instead of Starbucks to save up to 48%.

 McDonald’s McCafe is considerably cheaper than ordering off the Starbucks menu, so if you’re looking for a cheaper alternative, McDonald’s is your best bet.
 Here are some of the prices for some popular items.